Prevent Nail Fungus in Longmont, CO

 What to do after treatment

 Immediately after treatment, you should disinfect everything in your home that the fungus may have come into contact with.
 This means washing your shoes and socks, bedsheets, and towels.
 You should also throw away any nail tools or nail polish that you previously used.
-If you had fungus on your fingernails, you should disinfect your phone and computer too.
+If you had fungus on your fingernails, you should disinfect your phone and computer, too.

 Besides this, you should always follow the post-treatment instructions that the doctor gives you.
-Regularly apply for any products or medicine that the doctor recommends.
+Regularly apply for any products or medicines that the doctor recommends.
 Usually, they will recommend an antifungal cream and nail lacquer.
 The antifungal cream should be applied to the nail and surrounding skin to kill any fungal spores that you may come into contact with.
 The nail lacquer is applied like nail polish and not only kills fungus but also acts as a barrier to any fungus in the environment.
 Additionally, you may also be recommended to use an antifungal spray to spray in your shoes if your fungus is on your toenails.

 Footwear and Toenail Fungus